Qiskit/qiskit-addon-cutting/docs/explanation/index.rst

 A wire cut is represented fundamentally by this package as a two-qubit :class:`.Move` instruction, which is defined as a reset of the second qubit followed by a swap of both qubits.
 Equivalently, the operation is defined as transferring the state of the first qubit wire to the second qubit wire, while simultaneously discarding the state of the second qubit wire (the first qubit ends up in state :math:`\lvert 0 \rangle`).

-We have chosen to represent wire cuts in this way primarily because it is consistent with the required way to treat wire cuts when acting on physical qubits: for instance, a wire cut might take the state of physical qubit :math:`n` and continue it as physical qubit :math:`m` after the cut.
+We have chosen to represent wire cuts in this way primarily because it is consistent with the mental model for treating wire cuts when acting on physical qubits: for instance, a wire cut might take the state of physical qubit :math:`n` and continue it as physical qubit :math:`m` after the cut.
 Our choice also has the benefit of allowing us to think of "instruction cutting" as a unified framework for considering both wire cuts and gate cuts in the same formalism, because a wire cut is just a cut :class:`.Move` instruction.

 More information on this formalism is given in Sec.
 3 of Ref. \[`4 <https://arxiv.org/abs/2302.03366>`__\].